WHAT HAPPENS IF...?

 This will be subject to you having the five years’ service requirement and the Group’s Medical Adviser confirming that, in their opinion, you meet the criteria to receive an ill-health pension, as set out in the Rules.

-In the first instance, you should contact Railpen, who will arrange for you to complete the necessary medical consent forms, so the Group’s Medical Adviser can obtain reports from the doctors or consultant treating you.
+In the first instance, you should contact Broadstone, who will arrange for you to complete the necessary medical consent forms, so the Group’s Medical Adviser can obtain reports from the doctors or consultant treating you.

 If your claim is successful, your unreduced deferred pension will be put into payment with effect from the date you applied for an ill-health pension.
 If your claim is unsuccessful, you have the right to appeal under the Internal Disputes Resolution Procedure.